How to Welcome Fall in DC

 Hoping to sell your home before Winter arrives?
 Click here to read our blog about selling your home before the end of the year.

 #1 Visit A Cidery: The DMV is teeming with quality cideries, where you can sample some seriously tasty — and let’s not forget boozy — apple juice.
-Within the city, there’s longstanding local favorite Anxo Cidery in Brightwood and the Lost Boy Cider Taproom a bit further out in Alexandria.
+First up, there’s Lost Boy Cider Taproom in Alexandria.
 Meanwhile, those with access to a car can make the scenic voyage out to one of the many cideries in Virginia and Maryland, such as the Cider Barn at Mt.
 Defiance in Middleburg, or Willow Oaks Craft Cidery in Middletown, Maryland’s oldest organic farm.

-#2 Celebrate Snallygaster: Those in the know, know: Snallygaster is the District’s biggest & beastliest beer festival, bar none.
-And on October 12th, 2024 the merry monster makes its triumphant return to DC for its 12th year as a rollicking tribute to the wonderful world of craft beer.
-Festival goers can expect a mind-boggling selection of no fewer than 450 highly sought-after draft beers, casks, gravity kegs, and bottle pours from 175+ of the finest American and international producers set against a backdrop of local food trucks and two stages of live music.
+#2 Celebrate Snallygaster: Those in the know will know: Snallygaster is the District’s biggest beer festival — bar none.
+And on October 11th, the merry monster returns to DC for its 12th year — a rollicking celebration of all things craft beer.
+Festival-goers can sip their way through more than 450 draft pours, casks, gravity kegs, and bottles from 175+ top American and international producers, all while enjoying bites from local food trucks and live music across two stages.

 Fall is one of our favorite seasons in DC!
 Check out these related blogs for more recommendations!